A BRIEF HISTORY OF BULGARIA

 By 100 AD the Romans conquered Bulgaria.
-The Romans founded the city of Trimontium (modern day Plodiv).
+The Romans founded the city of Trimontium (modern-day Plovdiv).
 They also built the city of Serdica on the site of Sofia.

 Then in 680 the Bulgars invaded led by their ruler Khan Asparukh.
 They were descended from the Huns from Central Asia.
 They crossed the Danube and founded the state of Bulgaria.
 They then intermarried with the Slavs.

-In 716 the Byzantine Empire recognised the state of Bulgaria.
+In 716 the Byzantine Empire recognized the state of Bulgaria.

 Then in 846 Boris I of Bulgaria accepted Christianity and his subjects followed.
 Bulgaria accepted the Eastern Orthodox Church rather than the western Catholic Church.

 Bulgaria reached a peak under Simeon the Great 893-927.
 He called himself 'Emperor of all the Bulgars and Greeks'.
-The pope recognised him but the Byzantine emperor did not!
+The pope recognized him but the Byzantine emperor did not!

 BULGARIA IN THE MIDDLE AGES